 How might dysgraphia affect learning outcomes?

 A child with dysgraphia might have a slower writing pace compared to their age milestone.
 That will have an impact on how they write down their ideas.
 They will also struggle with spelling, which will make it more difficult for them to form the letters in words.
 Because of their slower writing pace, they are having trouble putting their thoughts into words in this situation.
-Not because the child has problems organizing their thoughts into writing.
+Not because the child has problems organising their thoughts into writing.

 Furthermore, some students may have writing difficulties not because they have dysgraphia, but because they have developmental coordination disorder (DCD), which affects both gross and fine motor skills.